 - The brilliant Ahh Toots are now doing postable brownies and blondies (with vegan and GF options) that can be delivered nationwide, as well as their usual range of festive cakes, puddings and mince pies.

 - East Bristol Bakery are doing sourdough baking kits which include a banneton, lame, bench scraper, jar of starter, a bag of Shipton mill flour, and instructions for making your own sourdough and looking after your starter.

-- Pick up some handmade truffles, a chocolate hamper or even a chocolate advent calendar (!!) from Zara’s Chocolate in Southville.
+- Pick up some handmade truffles or a chocolate hamper from Zara’s Chocolate in Southville.
 You can hand pick your selection for beautifully-wrapped gift boxes, or pick up some super tasty chocolate bars and Christmas treats.

 - Make yourself extra popular and buy someone a pie gift set from Pieminister – they’re also doing gift vouchers and other merch in their online gift shop.

 - Nab some tasty local coffee packs or subscriptions from Extract Coffee in St Werburghs.
 They also sell merch including reusable cups!

 - Choose from a range of locally made, naturally fermented sauces by Saucd, with flavours including scotch bonnet ketchup, kimchi ketchup and spiced honey BBQ.

 - Treat someone to a gift card for dumplings from Eatchu, options include a meal kit, bags of frozen dumplings or lunch for two.

 - Make sure you treat your mates (or yourself, you deserve it) to some Gingerbeard Preserves – sauce and chutney gift sets, spicy rubs, pickled eggs and even subscription boxes for mega fans!